Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Most Popular Things to Do in Santa Fe New Mexico

-There is a lot more stuff to do in Santa Fe and a lot more to explore.
-It is a place where every street has something to discover.
-After exploring the first five places, let us move forward to the most popular things to do in Santa Fe NM.
+There is a lot more to do and explore in Santa Fe.
+Every street has something to discover.
+After exploring the first five places, let us move on to the most popular things to do in Santa Fe, NM.

 6. Museum of International Folk Art